 As my son’s OT session wrapped up, the therapist began talking to him, summarizing what they worked on, reminding him of his homework.
 “Next week, you’re going to make a ham sandwich with mayonnaise…” As soon as she started talking, my son turned and looked away, down toward the floor.
 Noticing this, the therapist stopped mid sentence and called his name.
 In her mind, his looking away meant, He’s not paying attention, he’s not interested, he’s not listening to me.
 It was easy to see how she had misinterpreted his turning away as a loss of attention and interest.
 For my son who has cortical visual impairment (CVI), this kind of thing happens on a daily basis.

 Calling his name was a way for her to regain his attention – as evidenced by his visual gaze – and continue the conversation.
 For Jasper, turning away is his way of saying, “You are talking now, so I need to look away so that I can listen.”
 The interaction was an opportunity to explain the difficulty of looking and listening for a child with CVI.
-But just as important is the reminder that, as grown ups, we need to be aware of our own expectations around behavior and body language, such as someone turning away from you when you are talking.
+But just as important is the reminder that, as grown ups, we need to be aware of our own assumptions around behavior and body language, such as someone turning away from you when you are talking.
 When I turn or look away, it means I am trying to listen.
 When we consider the gesture from his CVI perspective, not ours, it makes sense.

 As a parent or provider of a child with CVI, this self awareness is so important.
 Much of the time, the difficulty we grown ups have with behavior is really about us, not them.
 It is more about our own discomfort, than it is about a child’s perceived behavior.